-It’s important to remember that there are actually two different kinds of the disorder.
-Most of the time, we’re focused on obstructive sleep apnea, since about 98% of people with the disorder have obstructive sleep apnea.
+It’s important to remember that there are two different kinds of the disorder.
+We’re focused on obstructive sleep apnea most of the time since about 98% of people with the condition have obstructive sleep apnea.
 However, there is also central sleep apnea.

 Although the conditions overlap, and many people have both, their causes are very different.

 Obstructive sleep apnea is when a blockage in your airway causes stoppages in breathing throughout the night.
 Depending on the severity, these can last 10 seconds or even longer.
 Certain things can put you at risk for obstructive sleep apnea: